Dennis is the Sports Director for ABC 13 Sports.

 Dennis has been inducted into the Amherst County Sports Hall of Fame and the Danville Community College Sports Hall of Fame.

-He works closely with the Virginia Commonwealth Games each year and stays active in Central Virginia with volunteer work, including Virginia Special Olympics.
+He works closely with the Virginia Commonwealth Games each year and stays active in Central Virginia with volunteer work, including helping with the Virginia Special Olympics Softball Tournament each year.

-When he's not covering sports, he enjoys playing them, especially tennis and golf, including Putt-Putt.
+When he's not covering sports, Dennis enjoys playing them, especially tennis and golf.

-Dennis and his wife Regina celebrated their 25th anniversary in July, 2014 and have one son, Ryan, 22.
+Dennis and his wife Regina have one son, Ryan, 26.